 A photo of a Pulitzer Prize-winning shot taken by a Los Angeles Times photojournalist from a moving train in South America, on display at the Newseum.

-The Newseum is a relatively new museum (established 2008) dedicated to celebrating journalism and freedom of expression.
-It is located in the heart of Washington, DC, just down the street from the Capitol.
+The Newseum was established in 2008 and dedicated to celebrating journalism and freedom of expression.
+It was located in the heart of Washington, DC, just down the street from the Capitol.
 Sadly, the Newseum closed as of December 31, 2019, for financial reasons.

-Outside the Newseum are the current front pages of one newspaper from each state, and even a few countries.
-Inside, exhibits include historic headlines, part of the Berlin Wall, and the World Press Freedom Map, which compares freedom of the press around the world.
+Outside the Newseum were current front pages of one newspaper from each state, and even a few countries.
+Inside, exhibits included historic headlines, part of the Berlin Wall, and the World Press Freedom Map, which compared freedom of the press around the world.

 Many famous authors throughout history have also reported the news, commented on it, or done a bit of both.
-Several are featured at the Newseum, including Mark Twain, Upton Sinclair, Nellie Bly, and many others.
-Take a look around to see the impact their reporting had on the world, plus some very cool artifacts.
-You can even find Mark Twain’s pipe and inkwell!
+Several were featured at the Newseum, including Mark Twain, Upton Sinclair, Nellie Bly, and many others.

-The Newseum is the second stop on our District of Columbia Trail!
+The Newseum was the second stop on our District of Columbia Trail!